harpertoken/kernel.metal/README.md

 CI/CD
 =====

-- **GitHub Actions**: Runs linting on ubuntu-latest for workflow validation.
-Syncs commits to GitLab.
+- **GitHub Actions**: Runs linting on ubuntu-latest, build/test on self-hosted M1 runners (if available).
 - **GitLab CI**: Runs full build and test on macOS for Apple Silicon compatibility.
-- **CircleCI**: Runs validation on macOS (syntax checks for Metal and Swift, actionlint).
+- **CircleCI**: Runs validation on Ubuntu (file checks, actionlint).
 - **Local CI**: Use `act` for GitHub Actions simulation, `gitlab-ci-local` for GitLab CI, or CircleCI local CLI.

-Note: We removed the build/test jobs from GitHub CI because Metal framework compilation and execution fail on GitHub's Intel-based macOS runners (they lack proper Apple Silicon GPU support).
-This caused the "Permission denied" error and potential build failures.
-Lint works on ubuntu, so we kept that.
-Build/test succeed locally on your M1.
-If you have self-hosted M1 runners, we can add the jobs back.
-No other reasons—it's about compatibility.
+Note: GitHub's hosted macOS runners are Intel-based and don't support Metal.
+We use self-hosted M1 runners for build/test.
+If no self-hosted runner, those jobs skip.
+Lint and sync work on hosted runners.

 References
 ==========